FunkyDe/ho-ieee/README.md

 # Additional Details

+Documentation: There is a lot of information to parse when using this mod for the first time.
+Every function has documentation above it highlighting the functionality, errors, and notes associated with the function.
+As the developer, I strongly recommend at least skimming the docs for the float_to_pdxvar and pdxvar_to_float functions, since those handle the basic translation between floats and pdxvars.
+Furthermore, I am considering opening channels for further communication and assistance, perhaps through Discord, but that is a matter for when the mod is ready for public release.

 Triggers: Localization only allows triggers to be utilized beforehand, meaning that the scripted effects that are necessary to pre-process variables and arrays are not available.
 Therefore, certain scripted effects have been converted to a scripted trigger.
 There should be no difference between them, but for ease of use a wrapper scripted effect is also available.

 Bit Arrays: In order to process floating-point numbers, this mod makes extensive use of bit arrays.
 These arrays are marked by their names `temp_array_###`, and their elements are restricted to being either 0 or 1.
 While the floating-point variables can be stored as usual in pdxvars, in the background they will be converted to bit arrays for actual use.
 Therefore, I recommend not to tamper with these temporary arrays.
 While errors (detailed below) may catch some of the effects of bit array manipulation, it may not notice all of them.